-Paragraph (c) of this section would prohibit a person with an active substance abuse disorder from being certified as a signal employee.
+Paragraph (c) of this section would prohibit a person with an active substance abuse disorder from being certified as a dispatcher.
 This means appropriate action must be taken with respect to a certificate (whether denial or suspension) whenever the existence of an active substance abuse disorder comes to the official attention of the railroad, with the exception discussed below.
-Paragraph (c) would also provide a mechanism for an employee to voluntarily self-refer for substance abuse counseling or regulated service, or going on or remaining on duty in regulated service, while under the influence of (or impaired by) alcohol or while having a breath or blood alcohol concentration of 0.04 or more.
+Paragraph (c) would also provide a mechanism for an employee to voluntarily self-refer for substance abuse counseling or treatment.

+Paragraph (d) would address conduct constituting a violation of § 219.101 or § 219.102 of FRA's alcohol/drug regulations.
+Section 219.101(a)(1) prohibits regulated employees from using or possessing alcohol or any controlled substance when the employee is on duty and subject to performing regulated service for a railroad.
+Section 219.101(a)(2) prohibits regulated employees from reporting for regulated service, or going on or remaining on duty in regulated service, while under the influence of (or impaired by) alcohol or while having a breath or blood alcohol concentration of 0.04 or more.
 A regulated employee is also prohibited from using alcohol either within four hours of reporting for regulated service or after receiving notice to report for regulated service, whichever is less.
 This is conduct that specifically and directly threatens safety in a way that is wholly unacceptable, regardless of its genesis and regardless of whether it has occurred previously.
 In its more extreme forms, such conduct is punishable as a felony under the criminal laws of the United States (18 U.S.C.
-341 et seq.) and a number of
+341 et seq.) and a number of authorized or mandated chemical testing, the employee must be removed from service and may not return until after an SAP evaluation, any needed treatment and/or education, and a negative return-to-duty test, and followup testing (as required by § 219.104).
+These requirements constitute an absolute minimum standard for action when a dispatcher is determined to have violated one of these prohibitions.
+Considering the need both for general and specific deterrence with respect to future unsafe conduct, additional action should be premised on the severity of the violation and whether the same individual has had prior violations.